 I work on a flexible rota, covering where needed to get to meet all the other Welcomers and help at fundraising events.

 One of the best things about being a Welcomer is seeing someone’s absolute relief at finding The Mulberry Centre and all it has to offer.
 It’s a very special place and to see the client leaving after a session so calm and relaxed is wonderful.

 Volunteering at The Mulberry Centre is one of the most uplifting things that I do in a week.
 I am inspired by the clients who come to us, whatever their story they always leave me feeling humbled and in awe of their courage and determination, and I love working with all the other volunteers and staff who are part of the team.

-I am a yoga teacher and have been running a weekly yoga class at The Mulberry for about four years.
-The class is all seated, focussing mainly on relaxation and using breath and sound to reduce stress and give clients some ‘tools’ to take away to use at home.
+I am a yoga teacher and have been running a weekly yoga class at The Mulberry Centre for about four years.
+The class is all seated, focusing mainly on relaxation and using breath and sound to reduce stress and give clients some ‘tools’ to take away to use at home.
 I also work with clients who are on the wards in the hospital as part of the palliative care project.
 I never know who I am going to meet or what their needs might be – but that keeps me on my toes and helps me to keep on learning.

 I would, and do, recommend coming to volunteer at The Mulberry Centre to anyone who has a genuine interest in and desire to care for those affected by cancer.
 It is a very special place.